technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 15 - Configure a chat widget in Dynamics 365 Customer Service.md

 # Lab 16 - Configure a chat widget in Dynamics 365 Customer Service

-**Objective** - In this Lab, you will configure a chat widget in Dynamics 365 Contact Center
+**Objective** - In this Lab, you will configure a chat widget in Dynamics 365 Customer Service

 ## Task 1 - Create a website in Power Page trial